 Cost to Install or Replace

 Slate roofing costs are impossible to discuss since factors are always changing (location of house, size, type of slate, slate contractor, etc.).
-So, the best we can do is throw out a few numbers and let you assess.
+The best we can do is throw out a few numbers and let you assess.

 Joseph Jenkins (see Resources, below) mentions that for slate roofing repair or replacement, they charge between $10 and $30 per slate.

 On the DIY end, Daniel Ernst reports that his 2,240 square foot slate roof went down for a total of $14,669, which comes to $647 per square.

 Costs for installed slate roofs vary wildly.
 I have seen costs from $1,000 to $2,000 or more per square installed.

 Admittedly, the book does have a free-wheeling, Age of Aquarius feel, reminiscent of John Muir's How To Keep Your Volkswagen Alive.
 But it's easy enough to get past that and into the meat of the book.
 This idiosyncratic air is reflective of the unique nature of slate roofers, in general.